I will bless the Lord at all times. His praise shall continually be in my mouth. Psalm 34:1

 and upon my clothing they cast lots.”

-36 and sitting down, they kept guard over him there.
+36 Sitting down, they kept guard over him there.
 37 They set up over his head, the accusation written against him, “THIS IS JESUS, THE KING OF THE JEWS.”

 38 Then there were two thieves being crucified with him, one on his right hand and one on the left.
 39 Those who passed by reviled him, shaking their heads, 40 and saying, “You who would destroy the temple, and rebuild it in three days, save yourself!
 If you are the Son of God, come down from the cross!”